 Reynir added, “Before I learned the HeartMath tools I had a very difficult time managing my anger.
 I didn’t know why I was angry all the time, I just was.
 Now I’m a lot happier in my life and things are a lot easier to deal with.
 My interactions with my wife and my kids and in life in general are a lot smoother.
 Now we can go and do things together we couldn’t do before because we’d be fighting and be angry.
 I’ve recharged my life, I’m calmer now and I feel much more in control.”

 Tammy explains, “Nobody teaches you emotions 101.
 What we’ve learned to do is so easy, anyone can do it.
 But if you don’t know what to do you just end up a victim of your emotions.
 These practices have played a critical role in our communications.
 I realize now that before we were listening to each other but we never really heard each other.”

 Tammy says that in addition to the major improvements in their communications, they’ve also experienced a rekindling of their romance and reignited the passionate sparkle they had when they first started dating.
 “Reynir sends me sweet text messages and he’ll call me on his lunch hour and say something that just makes my heart flutter.
 We’ve reopened our hearts to each other and it feels so good.”

-Tammy and Reynir say that they’ve also benefitted from using the emWave Personal Stress Reliever.
+Tammy and Reynir say that they’ve also benefited from using HeartMath technology.
 They use it to help with their communication as well as to prepare for the day ahead.
-Taking just a couple of minutes to use the emWave PSR to get into coherence before they start their day and again when they get home has significantly reduced the amount of day-to-day stress they experience and greatly enhanced their overall quality of life.
+Taking just a couple of minutes to use the emWave to get into coherence before they start their day and again when they get home has significantly reduced the amount of day-to-day stress they experience and greatly enhanced their overall quality of life.